-Shailesh Limbad (2004) made an attempt to study women's buying behaviour and advertisement loyalty as regards to cosmetics in the Surat region of Gujarat in India in the context of increasing consumption of such products.
+Shailesh Limbad (2004) made an attempt to study women's buying behaviour and brand loyalty as regards to cosmetics in the Surat region of Gujarat in India in the context of increasing consumption of such products.
 Various factors were chosen for study and responses were gathered using a quantitative approach.
 Questionnaires were distributed to 150 respondents for self -completion.
 A non-probabilistic convenience sampling method has been used for this survey.
-The findings of the study indicate various parameters which women consider important in purchasing cosmetics; women in the sample tend to have low advertisement loyalty for cosmetics brands.
 The study helps producers and marketers of cosmetics products to take various decisions regarding product, distribution and promotion aspects of the marketing mix.